Losant/losant-rest-ruby/docs/userApiTokens.md

-# Experience Slugs Actions
+# User Api Tokens Actions

-Details on the various actions that can be performed on the Experience Slugs resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the User Api Tokens resource, including the expected parameters and the potential responses.

 ##### Contents